Appearance

 - The global

 toast()ergonomic.sonner/react-hot-toastlet youimport { toast } from '…'and call it from anywhere with zero wiring.
 Rozie's ref-driven model is deliberately less ergonomic: you must thread the ref to call sites (or wrap it in your own app context / store).
-More explicit, slightly more setup. - Swipe-to-dismiss and rich enter / exit + stacking animation.
+More explicit, slightly more setup; see The global-singleton question above for why this is a permanent stance, not a gap. - Per-toast action-button API.
+Some incumbents ship a dedicated

 Try it